 At The White Mountain School all students complete an independent project through our LASR program.
 LASR stands for Leadership, Arts, Service, and Research.
 These general categories demonstrate the range of projects that students choose to undertake.
-This program is our way of saying that passion matters, and that we know each and every student has a spark that we want to help kindle, a fire we want to help focus.
+This program is our way of saying that curiosity and student interests matter, and that we know each and every student has a spark that we want to help kindle, a fire we want to help focus.
+Let us be clear: We find it trite to ask students to “pursue their passion” (since many have not yet “found it” or may have many), but we find it absolutely meaningful to help students learn to engage in work passionately, which they do through the LASR program.